 “Unstructured playtime promotes social skill development, and kids develop problem-solving skills,” she says.
 “It allows them to be creative thinkers and develop assertiveness, and they learn how to cope with negative emotions.
 If you think about children when they get into a conflict on the playground, they have to manage some of these things without an adult present.”

-Kaur says unstructured playtime has become so deprioritized that an American Academy of Pediatrics report recently encouraged pediatricians to prescribe play to help make it more common for children again.
+Kaur says unstructured playtime has become so deprioritized that one American Academy of Pediatrics (AAP) report encouraged pediatricians to prescribe play to help make it more common for children again.

 Triggers stress, anxiety and depression

 When kids are too overscheduled and stressed, they’re more prone to anxiety, irritability, tiredness and destructibility, Kaur says.
 She adds that rates of anxiety and depression are already somewhat high in the general adolescent population, and “overscheduling kids just makes those rates increase.”

 Increases pressure on parents

 In addition to stress the kids feel from being overscheduled, Fink says it’s also hard on the parents, who often have to be in more places than physically possible at once.

 “I think parents need to be cognizant of their own tolerance and capability and energy, as well, because sometimes I think that’s where the negatives first show up,” Fink says.
 “The kids might still be doing OK, but if you’re driving yourself crazy trying to get everybody to everything, it’s not necessarily worth it.”

 7 ways to find balance in busy family lives

 If your family feels overbooked and overstressed, here’s the good news: There’s a lot you can do to regain a sense of balance.